 Who should be buying Builder’s Risk Insurance?

 Who Builder’s Risk Insurance is for depends on how construction will be performed.
 If the owner is the General Contractor, then the owner will buy insurance.
-If the owner hires a General Contractor, the contractor should obtain building under construction insurance.
+Should the owner hires a General Contractor, the contractor should obtain building under construction insurance.
 If there is a lender as well, the coverage will name the lender as an additional insured in case of a loss.

 3 Great Things About Building Under Construction Insurance

 - Everybody is a winner: Builder’s Risk Insurance is designed to safeguard the insurable interests of all parties associated with the project.
 Whether you are the owner, the general contractor, or a subcontractor, the policy will reduce your financial risks.
-Today, all new construction and most major renovation projects require Builder’s Risk Insurance before work is allowed to begin.
+Hence, today, all new construction and most major renovation projects require Builder’s Risk Insurance before work is allowed to begin.
 That means if you are a builder, you need Builder’s Risk Insurance.

 - Alleviates the impact of accidents: The cost of cleaning up debris after a construction accident can be huge.
 In addition to financially draining your project, it can cause delays which will lead to further losses.
 In a worst-case scenario, an accident at the project site may cause pollutants to be released that damage land or water.
 You need to decontaminate the area before resuming work on the building under construction.
-Builder’s Risk Insurance will cover your costs in such a situation.
+Thus, Builder’s Risk Insurance will cover your costs in such a situation.

 - Safety against law changes: Building codes are notorious for changing frequently.
 Sometimes even on multiple occasions during a single project.
 These changes can be detrimental to a building under construction.
 They can cause delays at best, and lawsuits plus heavy losses at worst.
 If you find yourself in such a scenario, Builder’s Risk Insurance will be your savior.
 Your policy safeguards you against law changes and secures your investment in the project.